 If you plan on staying local check out our guide favorites, Mexico Loco is great for authentic tastes from Guatemala and southern Mexico.
 El Rio for Mexican, Habenero’s for Tex Mex, and The Copper Grill.
-These are located in Copperhill TN.
+These are all located in Copperhill TN.
 Just a few miles from our outpost.

 Our more seasoned guides that travel Latin America prefer Mexico Loco for some real flavors and hand made tortillas.
 They also feature a great beer selection from Mexico as well as local craft beer.
 Local latinos love this place for the food and fellowship.
 The salsas are great and yes they are picante.

 El Rio has great food and a wide selection sure to please most picky eaters.
 The grilled tacos are really great.
 This is a large airy restaurant with lots of space to relax.
 The salsas are good and come in a variety of spice levels.
 You can ask for mar picante if you dare!

 Copper Grill is the place to try if you want something more americana.
 They have a nice beer selection and typical American pub chow and a nice porch out front.
 If you want a quick meal of try Kenny’s just down the street.
 Our guides do agree Kenny’s has the best hamburgers in town.